emirikol/rrx/README.md

 * make them pass
 * documentation
 * syntax sugar
 * go over Array and Enumerable to see what additional methods should have a reactive counterpart
+* 100+ bloody Rx observable functions one can implement
+* proper scheduler support, allow to use Rufus, EM or virtual
 * prepare some kickass samples

 ## Installation